 - The motorcycle must be equipped with brakes and have a functioning muffler.11

 In addition, you must keep one hand on the handlebar at all times.
 All bikes must have a horn.
-Plus you must comply with any local exhaust and noise ordinances.
+Plus you must comply with any local exhaust and noise ordinances.12

 2. Are helmets required?

 Yes.
 You are required to wear securely-fastened helmets while driving motorcycles on public roadways in Nevada.
-It makes no difference if traffic is slow or light.
-(You also have to wear helmets when riding mopeds, motorized scooters, trimobiles, and similar vehicles.)
+You are also required to wear:

 - goggles,